Lenoirio/dy-sv5w/README.md

         dy.specify_song(1).await;
         dy.play().await;
 ```
 The above example sets the Equalizer to use the Rock-settings, volume to 10 (max value is 30).
+Then song number 1 is selected and playback is started.

 *Hint*: The module sometimes needs (e.g., after issuing play()) a short delay before it accepts the next command.

 Most of the commands are fire-and-forget commands.
 This means there is no ack/nack sent from the module.
 Thus, it's not possible to provide the API caller with success information.